Netflix holds its own in the streaming wars - for now

-The stock dropped about 2.5 percent immediately in after-hours trading, likely due to a cautious forecast for the first quarter.
-But shares rebounded and held steady soon after.
+The stock dropped about 2.5% immediately in after-hours trading, likely due to a cautious forecast for the first quarter.
+But shares rebounded and later traded up more than 2%.

 The boost helps reaffirm Netflix’s strong standing in the increasingly crowded world of video streaming.
 The fourth quarter was an important milestone for Netflix, as it was marked its first head-to-head competition with Apple’s $5-per-month streaming service and Disney’s instantly popular $7-a-month option.